Kimbsy/clunk/README.md

 ### Custom events

-You can create your on events which will be handled in the same way using the `clunk.core/enqueue-event!` function.
+You can create your own events which will be handled in the same way using the `clunk.core/enqueue-event!` function.
 Your event should be a map containing an `:event-type` and any data that your handler will need.
 Your handlers should be registered in the scene under the `:<event-type>-fns` key.

 ``` Clojure
 ;; Anywhere in your game code